DiwashRai/digital-garden/content/Networked Thinking.md

 ---

 A new method of managing knowledge that is more suited to the modern information age where we have an unprecedented amount of information available.
-The idea is to think of each bit of knowledge as a singular node in an interconnected network of nodes instead of a more 'cabinet desk' like hierarchical strucuture for your knowledge.
+The idea is to think of each bit of knowledge as a singular node in an interconnected network of nodes instead of a more 'cabinet desk' like hierarchical structure for your knowledge.

 Benefits include:
 - Ease of storage - No need to try to categorise a new bit of knowledge perfectly so that it sits in the correct location in your hierarchy.